operator-framework/java-operator-sdk/docs/documentation/features.md

 result in a reconciliation, even if normally an event would not be processed as a result of a custom resource update from previous example (like if there is no generation update as a result of the change and generation filtering is turned on)

-## Rescheduling Execution

-One way to implement an operator especially in simple cases is to periodically reconcile it.
-This is supported explicitly by
-`UpdateControl`, see method: `public UpdateControl<T> rescheduleAfter(long delay, TimeUnit timeUnit)`.
-This would schedule a reconciliation for the future.

 ## Retry and Rescheduling and Event Handling Common Behavior